-If you are receiving financial aid that will be disbursed after the program begins, please make arrangements with the Student Accounts Office (Waller Hall) regarding the payment of your program fees.
+If you are receiving financial aid that will be disbursed after the program begins, please make arrangements with the Student Accounts Office regarding where your refund should be sent.
 In addition, you are responsible for any debts you may incur or damage you may cause abroad.
 Grades will be withheld until a student's account balance is paid in full.

-You may contact the Financial Aid Office while you are abroad for any questions or assistance at: finaid@willamette.edu
+You may contact the Financial Aid Office while you are abroad for any questions or assistance at: finaid@willamette.edu year no later than April 15th, even if you are out of the country.
+This can be done at www.fafsa.ed.gov